Hongkong Post e-Cert

 1. Hongkong Post will exercise reasonable endeavours to see that within 2 working days of (1) Hongkong Post receiving a revocation request from the Subscriber or (2) In the absence of such a request, the decision by Hongkong Post to suspend or revoke the certificate, the suspension or revocation is posted to the Certification Revocation List.

 2. However, a Certificate Revocation List is not published in the directory for access by the public following each certificate revocation.
 Only when the next Certificate Revocation List is updated and published will it reflect the revoked status of the certificate.
-[Certification Revocation Lists are published daily and are archived for 7 years.]
+[Certification Revocation Lists are published 3 times daily at 09:15, 14:15 and 19:00 Hong Kong Time.]

 For the avoidance of doubt, all Saturdays, Sundays, public holidays and for all weekdays on which a tropical cycle and rainstorm warning signal is hoisted, are not working days.